Ready to launch your own podcast? Book a strategy call.

 Strategic Communications Advisory For Visionary Founders

-While ChatGPT sparked mainstream excitement about AI’s potential, enterprise adoption faces significant hurdles.
-As Douwe explains, “Everybody can see that they’re going to change the world… But at the same time there’s a lot of frustration, I think, especially in enterprises where you can build very nice demos.
-But to get these models to actually be production grade, so enterprise grade for a production use case, that requires a lot more work.”
+While large language models have captured mainstream attention, their enterprise adoption faces significant hurdles.
+“Everybody can see that they’re going to change the world,” Douwe explains, “but at the same time, there’s a lot of frustration, I think, especially in enterprises where you can build very nice demos, but to get these models to actually be production grade, so enterprise grade for a production use case, that requires a lot more work.”

-Looking ahead to 2024, Douwe anticipates a cooling of the AI hype cycle: “The tide is going to run out and a bunch of people are going to get caught swimming naked.”
-His team is already positioning to emerge stronger when this happens.
+Looking ahead to 2024, Douwe anticipates a significant market correction: “This hype train is going to stop at some point and so the tide is going to run out and a bunch of people are going to get caught swimming naked.”
+Rather than riding the hype wave, Contextual AI is focused on building sustainable technology that delivers concrete value to enterprises.

 Douwe draws lessons from the browser and Linux kernel when thinking about the appropriate level of regulation for AI models, arguing that the focus should be on regulating applications rather than the underlying technology itself.
 Founders should look to similar industries for insights on how to navigate complex regulatory landscapes.